I love the creative aspects of journaling.

 If making your own junk journal seems overwhelming, never fear!
 You can purchase a junk journal on Etsy.
 Sellers on Etsy offer everything from complete bound journals to vintage papers to junk journal kits.

-The advantages to purchasing a junk journal are that you support independent artisans and creators, and you get a journal that you don’t have to make your elf.
-The disadvantage is that it’s someone else’s craft project.
-A handmade journal you create yourself will be more memorable than something you purchase.
+The advantages of purchasing a junk journal are that you support independent artisans and creators, and you get a journal you don’t have to make yourself.

 Junk Journaling Supplies